-4.2.3.1 USE CASE EXAMPLE
+4.2.2 USE CASE EXAMPLE

-An indicative demonstration scenario that relies on the SEMIoTICS pattern-driven network interface and its capabilities was designed and developed around Use Case 1, i.e. industrial IoT environments, and more specifically oil leakage detection in wind turbines through video monitoring.
+A demonstration scenario that relies on the SEMIoTICS pattern-driven network interface and its capabilities was designed and developed around Use Case 1, i.e. industrial IoT environments, and more specifically oil leakage detection in wind turbines through video monitoring.
 This was also demonstrated during the Mid-Term Review.
 The overarching aim of the scenario is to distribute a complex application (composed of multiple tasks) to a network of IoT/Edge device and specify constraints (through patterns) on the network / orchestration.
-In this context, the developed scenario also leverages user-friendly design and deployment of

-IoT orchestrations through a custom-built, distributed version of Node-RED.
+In this context, the developed scenario also leverages user-friendly design and deployment of IoT orchestrations through a custom-built, distributed version of Node-RED13.
 The two key research innovation of the scenario and associated demonstration relate to: 1) True distribution of application flows over multiple devices and representing the network perspective in Node-RED, and; 2) Automated enforcement of network / orchestration constraints by defining them as SEMIoTICS patterns.

 In terms of the actual setup, it involves transmission of video between two Raspberry Pi credit-card sized embedded devices (from "piA" to "piB"), coordinated by Node-RED running on a Nanobox (industrial PC), while monitoring of QoS constraints with patterns.
-This setup is depicted in Figure 19.
+This setup is depicted in Figure 13.

-FIGURE 19: PATTERN-ENABLED IOT ORCHESTRATIONS LEVERAGING THE PATTERN-DRIVEN NETWORK INTERFACE https://nodered.org/
+FIGURE 13: PATTERN-ENABLED IOT ORCHESTRATIONS LEVERAGING THE PATTERN-DRIVEN NETWORK INTERFACE

-In the above, other than the user-friendly, graphical interface and distributed nature of defining the IoT orchestrations involved (including where / on which devices parts of a flow are deployed), we also want to define SPDI and QOS between these deployments (see Figure 20 and Figure 21).
+In the above, other than the user-friendly, graphical interface and distributed nature of defining the IoT orchestrations involved (including where / on which devices parts of a flow are deployed), we also want to define SPDI and QOS between these deployments (see Figure 14 and Figure 15).